Do You Edge or Mow First? - Trimyxs

 A blue color lawn mower with the Trimyxs attachment

-Edging, meanwhile, helps to create a clean and polished look for your lawn.
-By creating a clear boundary between the grass and other landscaping features, you can give your lawn a more defined and professional appearance.
+Meanwhile, edging helps create a clean and polished look for your lawn.
+Creating a clear boundary between the grass and other landscaping features gives your lawn a more defined and professional appearance.

 Edging also prevents weed growth from deteriorating the quality of line trimming.